steharr/ms2-/README.md

 1. I want the base game mechanic to be satisfying
 2. I want to be rewarded for progress
 3. I want to have a challenge which I can overcome
-4. I want the game graphics to be visually appealling
+4. I want the game graphics to be visually appealing
 5. I want to enjoy playing the game
 6. I want the controls to be responsive
 7. I want multiple levels in the game